gokusenz/coding-challenge-email/README.md

 The service APIs are RESTful APIs.

 The main API calls should be made with HTTP POST.
-(Help API can be called with GET) Any non-0 status code in HTTP response code is an error.
+Any non-0 status code in HTTP response code is an error.
 The returned message tells more detailed information.

 ### Main API